-Passionate about science and maths, Ryan realised that music production shares a lot with coding and joined Le Wagon in Lisbon.
+Passionate about science and maths, Ryan realised that music production shares a lot with coding and joined Le Wagon in Portugal.
 After falling in love with programming, he landed a job as a developer in one of the hottest start-ups in Portugal!

 My name is Ryan and I'm from the UK.
 For the last 4-5 years I have been operating my own online Music Production business, KAN Samples, which provides tools to help music producers make underground music from the UK.
 I have also been travelling the world with my wife and living in a number of different countries.

 And then you decided to join Le Wagon in Lisbon.
 Have you been coding before the bootcamp?